EXPLORE BULGARIA'S BLOOMING ROSE FIELDS

 Tour Highlights

-Join us on our annual Bulgaria Rose Valley tour and experience the beauty of Bulgarian roses first-hand.
-Visit picturesque towns, and learn the curious history behind Bulgaria’s most ancient UNESCO site.
+Embark on a curated self-drive Bulgaria Rose Valley tour, and experience the beauty of Bulgarian roses first-hand.

 Soak in the Fragrant Roses